Bugis: A new golden age

 One of the major ripple effect following the conquest of Makassar was the change in the design of navigation and emigration routes among the South Sulawesi people.
 The cosmopolitan harbour of Makassar become a crucial maritime starting point for not only for the Makassarese, but also for the Bugis who seek for wealth and fame in the western Archipelago, as the Dutch set a heavy restriction for their access on the eastern spice islands.

+Concurrently, during the later 17th and 18th centuries, a transformative period emerged, marked by the establishment of a crucial sea-trading network.
+Ambitious migrants engaged in bold overseas ventures, contributing to the gradual rise of a merchant middle class that would later hold a prominent position in Bugis society.
+The construction of this pivotal sea-trading network left a lasting impact, shaping economic activities and fostering connectivity both within their native South Sulawesi and in foreign regions.
+Nevertheless, during this timeframe, they also underwent a flourishing art and cultural renaissance in their homeland.
+Many of their important literary works, including the majority of their post-La Galigo productions, originated from these years.

-Many of the Bugis settled in the Riau Archipelago, in the proximity of the courts of Johore.
-A crucial meeting point between the regional and global trade routes, they launched their naval influence in various directions on commerce and politics, including the Malay Peninsula, Singapore, Sumatra and western coast of Borneo.
-Here they challenged against the Dutch for the dominance in the tin-mining exports.
-They also heavily involved in the dynastic disputes among the kings, and through armed actions, military-based traditions and political marriage, they navigated to become one of the formidable players within the inner Malay political circle.
-The Age of Sail also marked with other closely interconnected waves of migration and trade towards Batavia, northern coast of Java, Bali, Madura, Alor, the Lesser Sunda Islands, southern-eastern Borneo, Sulu Archipelago and other parts of Sulawesi in search of riches, prestige and political influence.
+The Age of Sail also marked with other closely interconnected waves of mass migration and trade towards Riau Archipelago, Malay Peninsula, Singapore, Sumatra, Batavia, northern coast of Java, Bali, Madura, Alor, the Lesser Sunda Islands, coastal Borneo, Sulu Archipelago and other parts of Sulawesi in search of riches, prestige and political influence.

 During the same period, they ushered a new golden era.
 With the consolidation of Islamic faith and values on one side, and the recognition as one of the major maritime society on the other; the two redefining elements that would be infused to become part and parcel with the Bugis identity until the early 20th century.